Part-Time Police Officer Program

 Desert Patrol: Patrol the Clark County Conservation areas within the city limits of Boulder City and unincorporated areas of Clark County.

-Once hired, the P/T police officer must complete a full 17 week Field Training Program.
+Once hired, the P/T police officer MUST complete a full 17 week (40 hours per week) Field Training Program.

 If you are interested in becoming a P/T police officer for the City of Boulder City, you must obtain an application from the Personnel Department at City Hall or by accessing the Human Resources link.
 All applications must be turned into the City of Boulder City Human Resources Department at 401 California Street, Boulder City, Nevada.
 Applicants will then be required to participate in an oral interview, with successful candidates undergoing an intensive background check.
 The Police Department is dedicated to providing professional P/T police officers to assist its citizens.
 If you feel you have an interest in this program, please contact the Human Resources Department for further information or obtain an application from City Hall to begin the process.